top of page

 1. Understand the Importance of Texture

-A cohesive color palette is essential when layering textures.
+A cohesive colour palette is essential when layering textures.
 It ensures that different materials work harmoniously together.
 Consider the following:

 • Start with a neutral base.

-• Add pops of color through textured elements.
+• Add pops of colour through textured elements.

-• Use varying shades of the same color to create depth.
+• Use varying shades of the same colour to create depth.

 3. Mix Materials